AlexKovzhut/BTCWallet/README.md

 # Bitcoin Wallet Tracking App 🔎
 >Add some bitcoin wallets and tracking it

-For correct working app, add Moya and Realm frameworks:
+Used in app Moya and Realm frameworks:
 + https://github.com/Moya/Moya
 + https://github.com/realm